For collectors in Oklahoma City, the best diecast stops are not all the same. Some places are

 The space mixes comics, media, and pop-culture inventory with diecast, so it feels more like a collector stop

-than a single-category store.
+than a single-category retailer.

 It is the kind of place where someone might stop in for diecast and end up spending extra time browsing